The protein shake, long reserved for weightlifters, offers many advantages: it is easy to prepare, easy to transport, and nutrient-dense.

 Carbohydrates: 22 g

-Why take a shake to build muscle mass?
+Why use a shake to build muscle mass?

 Increase protein intake

-Training is, of course, an indispensable pillar for gaining muscle mass.
-Nutrition is another, equally important one!
+Training is of course an essential pillar for gaining muscle mass.
+Nutrition is another that is just as important!

-On average, for muscle gain in athletes, I recommend consuming 1.6 to 2 g of protein per kilogram of body weight.
+On average, for mass gain in athletes, I recommend consuming 1.6 to 2 g of protein per kilogram of body weight.
 This is what this study recommends.

 Dietary proteins

-Ideally, vary your sources; they are all worth consuming:
+Ideally, vary your sources; they’re all worth including:

 Note that soy and hemp are exceptions among plant proteins because they contain all the essential amino acids!